onzfonz/comp227/src/content/1/en/part1d.md

 ```

 However, **don't** do this.
-As mentioned previously, the state of React components like *allClicks* must not be mutated directly.
+As mentioned previously, the state of React components like `allClicks` must not be mutated directly.
-Even if mutating state appears to work in some cases, it can lead to problems that are very hard to debug.
+Even if mutating state appears to work in some cases, *it can lead to problems that are very hard to debug*.

 Let's take a closer look at how the clicking
 is rendered to the page: